 Black Hawk led a small group against the US Army in the ultimately unsuccessful Black Hawk War, in protest of the American Government’s shady dealings with regards to Aboriginal lands.
 In an age where the definition of hero is often split down partisan lines, Black Hawk stands as a shining example of freedom and resistance in the face of government overreach.
-What could be more American that that?
+What could be more American than that?

-The logos themselves are stylised and make use of stereotypes, yes (the feathers and the paint on the face, for example).
+The logos themselves are stylized and make use of stereotypes, yes (the feathers and the paint on the face, for example).
 But I don’t think anyone can say these embellishments reflect badly on Aboriginal Americans; the primary logo is a depiction of a hero of Aboriginal – and American – history.

-I don’t think it’s unreasonably to expect claims of racism to be supported by some evidence of prejudice or discrimination.
+I don’t think it’s unreasonable to expect claims of racism to be supported by some evidence of prejudice or discrimination.
 Chief Wahoo, for instance, quite obviously fits that definition, as does calling a team the “Redskins.”
 But I just don’t feel it’s right to lump the Blackhawks in with the obviously offensive.

 Reasonable Accommodation Available

 I am not Aboriginal, nor am I of Aboriginal descent.
 However, I do bring an outsider’s perspective to the issue, a perspective influenced neither by cultural history nor team fandom.

 It’s simply not reasonable to deem automatically offensive any and all references to Aboriginal culture.
 These conversations are undoubtedly uncomfortable – and rightly so.
 But that’s no reason to abandon reason.
 Each individual situation must be individually analyzed with thought, care, and attention to detail.

 Having done so with the Chicago Blackhawks’ logos, I simply don’t think it’s warranted to require them to change.